Napoleon Hill

 Oliver Napoleon Hill (October 26, 1883 – November 8, 1970) was an American self-help author.
 He is best known for his book Think and Grow Rich (1937), which is among the best-selling self-help books of all time.
 Hill's works insisted that fervid expectations are essential to improving one's life.
-Most of his books were promoted as expounding principles to achieve "success".
+Most of his books are promoted as expounding principles to achieve "success".

-Hill is, in modern times, a controversial figure.
-Accused of fraud, modern historians also doubt many of his claims, such as that he met Andrew Carnegie and that he was an attorney.
-Gizmodo has called him "the most famous conman you've probably never heard of".
+Hill is a controversial figure.
+Accused of fraud, historians also doubt many of his claims, such as that he met Andrew Carnegie and that he was an attorney.

 Life and career

 Childhood

 Hill was born in a one-room cabin near the Appalachian town of Pound in southwest Virginia.
-His parents were James Monroe Hill and Sarah Sylvania (Blair) and he was the grandson of James Madison Hill and Elizabeth (Jones).
+His parents were James Monroe Hill and Sarah Sylvania (Blair), and he was the grandson of James Madison Hill and Elizabeth (Jones).
 His grandfather came to the United States from England and settled in southwestern Virginia in 1847.
-His father was an unofficial dentist and was also a moonshiner.
+His father was a dentist, at first unofficially and then with a license.

 Hill's mother died when he was nine years old, and his father remarried two years later to Martha.
-His stepmother was a good influence for him: "Hill's stepmother, the widow of a school principal, civilized the wild-child, Napoleon, making him go to school and attend church."
+According to Landers and Ritt his stepmother was a good influence for him: "Hill's stepmother, the widow of a school principal, civilized the wild-child, Napoleon, making him go to school and attend church."
 At the age of 13, Hill began writing as a "mountain reporter", initially for his father's newspaper.
-At the age of 15, he married a local girl who had accused him of fathering her child; the girl later recanted the claim, and the marriage was annulled.
+At the age of fifteen, he married a local girl who had accused him of fathering her child; the girl later recanted the claim, and the marriage was annulled.

 Early career

 At the age of seventeen, Hill graduated from high school and moved to Tazewell, Virginia, to attend business school.
 In 1901, Hill accepted a job working for the lawyer Rufus A. Ayers, a coal magnate and former Virginia attorney general.
 Author Richard Lingeman wrote that Hill received this job after arranging to keep confidential the death of a black bellhop whom the previous manager of the mine had accidentally shot while drunk.

 Hill left his coal mine management job soon afterward and enrolled in law school before withdrawing owing to a lack of funds.
 Later in life, Hill would use the title of "Attorney of Law", although Hill's official biography notes that "there is no record of his having actually performed legal services for anyone."

-In 1903 Hill married for the second time to Edith Whitman, in 1905 their child Edith Whitman Hill was born.
-Their marriage was a fraught one due to Hill's alleged physical abuse of his wife and daughter in addition to his frequenting of prostitutes.
+In 1903, Hill married for the second time to Edith Whitman; in 1905 their child Edith Whitman Hill was born.
+Their marriage was a fraught one due to Hill's alleged abuse of his wife and daughter in addition to his infidelity.